EmilStenstrom/suc_to_iob/README.md

 optional arguments:
-  -h, --help            show this help message and exit --detail {UNNAMED,NAMED,NAMED_DETAILED}
+  -h, --help            show this help message and exit --skiptypes SKIPTYPES [SKIPTYPES ...]
-                        Detail level that the file should be output in.
-  --skiptypes SKIPTYPES [SKIPTYPES ...]
                         Entity types that should be skipped in output.
 ```